chainofflowers/tribes/README.md

 2. _YYYYMMDDHHMMSS_ is a timestamp, to keep files in natural order and make the NNTP interface easier.
 3. _SH1_ is the SH1 hash of the body, to avoid duplicates.

-keeping each post in a different file will make also easier to delete old files by group, even manually/cronjob if needed.
+storing things in such a way will make also easier to delete old files by group, even manually/cronjob if needed.
+I am still a  sysadmin :)

 I will make it assuming Linux/Unix.
 If it doesn't works in windows, please restart your PC.